nemesysolano/knowledge-base/README.md

 RESTful API for a Dynamic Knowledge Base System

 ### Notes:

+- Run `npx jest` to perfom unit tests` or `npm run-script start` to bootstrap the server.
 - All endpoints require an `Authorization` header with a valid API key.
 Valid API keys can be found in `data/users.json` file.
-- Run `npx jest` to perfom unit tests.
 - The sample `KB.postman_collection.json` postman collection is provided for performing manual tests.
 API keys are configured.

 ---